 The purpose of this study is to treat symptoms of Posttraumatic stress disorder (PTSD) resulting from 9/11 using traditional treatment combined with the Virtual Reality Therapy program.
 We will also be examining the effects of using D-Cycloserine (DCS) in conjunction with the virtual reality treatment.

-Treatment is offered on an individual basis for 12-14 weekly sessions lasting approximately 75 minutes each.
+Treatment was offered on an individual basis for 12-14 weekly sessions lasting approximately 75 minutes each.
 This cognitive-behavioral treatment aims to introduce skills and techniques that will reduce symptoms and improve quality of life.
 One essential component of the treatment includes describing one's experiences on 9/11.
-To enhance the ability to retell the experience, participants will be presented with a computerized virtual reality World Trade Center scenario, in which they will see and hear a "virtual environment" through a headset.
-In addition, participants will be randomly assigned to take either a low dose of D-Cycloserine (DCS; a broad-spectrum antibiotic) or a placebo pill prior to their weekly session to examine the effects of DCS on treatment.
-Thus treatment incorporates traditional techniques that have been shown to be effective in treating PTSD, with cutting edge technology and pharmacology to enhance the treatment.
-Treating clinicians are all highly experienced in working with PTSD, civilians and disaster workers.
+To enhance the ability to retell the experience, participants were presented with a computerized virtual reality World Trade Center scenario, in which they saw and heard a "virtual environment" through a headset.
+In addition, participants were randomly assigned to take either a low dose of D-Cycloserine (DCS; a broad-spectrum antibiotic) or a placebo pill prior to their weekly session to examine the effects of DCS on treatment.
+Thus treatment incorporates traditional techniques that have been shown to be effective in treating PTSD, with cutting-edge technology and pharmacology to enhance the treatment.

 See select publications to learn more about the findings of this study.